abdulla971/Amazon_Vine_Analysis/README.md

 - Software: Google Colab Notebook, PostgreSQL 11.9, pgAdmin 4, AWS

 ## Results
-After cleaning the data, a paid and unpaid DataFrame was created.
-The first 20 rows of each are shown in the images below:
+A paid and unpaid DataFrame is created, after the data is cleaned and sorted.
+The first 20 rows of each is shown below:

 ![Paid Dataframe](Resources/paid_df.png)